quixotically/Postflower/Timeline/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication and Mockup Profiles
 I will implement user authentication in Rails and Backbone, using API routes to serve data as JSON.
 I will add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create an account, log in, and view their profiles.
+By the end of this phase, users will be able to create an account, log in, and view on outline of their profiles.

 [Details][phase-one]